GSMcNamara/Wordpress-Counterespionage-Firewall/counterespionage-firewall/readme.txt

 == Description ==

 Floodspark Counterespionage Firewall (CEF) helps you block reconnaissance or otherwise illegitimate traffic.
-CEF is like a web application firewall (WAF) but protects against reconnaissance.
+CEF is like a web application firewall (WAF) but protects against intelligence gathering.
 CEF focuses on pre-attack protection and is designed to complement security plugins such as Wordfence or Sucuri.

-Using Intent Indicators, CEF can detect and protect earlier than an Indicators of Compromise (IoCs) or IP blacklist-based solution.
-Our goal is to help you increase performance, reduce fraud, thwart attacks, and serve your real customers.

-So far CEF for WordPress can:
+So far CEF can:
 * Fake out WPScan and bots by hiding your real usernames, instead supplying them with fake ones they will never be able to log in with.
 * Defeat WPScan's aggressive plugin and theme scans, also causing the scanner to terminate.

-...and detect and block:
+...as well as detect and block:
 * Tor browser, with minor delay
 * Chrome Incognito, with minor delay, over HTTPS
 * Firefox Private Browsing, with minor delay